Sign In Forgot Password

 A MEAL AND SO MUCH MORE...

-The Cook for a Friend program is a community based program comprised of more than 500 volunteers who prepare and cook meals for homebound seniors.
+There are over 20 cooking groups throughout the Delaware Valley who make meals in partnership with our Cook for a Friend program.
+The Cook for a Friend program is a community based program comprised of more than 500 volunteers who prepare and cook meals for home-bound seniors.
+Temple Beth Hillel- Beth El is one of the cooking groups.
+We cook approximately 200 meals every month.

 For more information about the larger program, visit www.kleinlife.org

-For more information please contact Sam Brint
+For more information about how to get involved, please contact Sam Brint

 soup for the soul